gitalry/FromATutorial/README.md

 # FromATutorial
-This was my second repo on git hub. created by watching some vid tutorial on youtube.
+This was my second repo on git hub.

+Created by watching some vid tutorial on youtube.